Club Champagnat

-Club Champagnat is an Argentine sports club based in Buenos Aires, while its facilities and stadium are in the Champagnat neighborhood of Estancias del Pilar.
+Club Champagnat is an Argentine sports club.
+Its headquarters are based in Buenos Aires, while its facilities and stadium are in the "Estancias del Pilar" country club in Pilar.

-Champagnat is primarily known for its rugby team, which currently plays in the Top 12, the first division of the URBA league system.
-League to which he was promoted at the end of 2023.
-He participated for 11 seasons in the Top 12, in 2024 it will be his 12th season.
-The last time was in 2011.
+Champagnat is primarily known for its rugby union team, which currently plays in URBA Top 14, the second division of the URBA league system..
+As of 2024, the team has participated in 12 Top 12 seasons.
+The field hockey team is affiliated to the Buenos Aires Hockey Association (AHBA) in 1999, debuting against Club Ciudad de Buenos Aires.
+The team won the game 4-0 and would go on to win the championship, remaining undefeated at the end of the season.

-On November 18, 2023, Champagnat returns to the top category of Buenos Aires rugby, obtaining promotion after beating Los Matreros by 42 to 36.
-Champagnat will play in the Top 12 of the URBA starting in the season.
-2024.

-Other sports played in Champagnat are football and field hockey.
+Other sports played in Champagnat are football, paddle tennis, and tennis.

 History

-In 1954, Ángel Diez, then a professor at Colegio Champagnat, along with other religious members of the congregation, registered the school's rugby team in the "River Plate Rugby Union" (today Unión Argentina de Rugby) to play in its tournaments.
+In 1954, Ángel Diez, then a professor at Colegio Champagnat, along with other religious members of the congregation, registered the school's rugby team in the "River Plate Rugby Union" to play in its tournaments.